 Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 11-3.
 Beam Bears at Top of Column or Wall Purpose: Transfer of vertical load from beam to top of column or wall.
 Description: Beam bears on top of concrete or CMU column or wall.
-Beam is connected to column using bearing plate with knife plate or proprietary connector.
-Bearing plate is connection to concrete or CMU with cast-in anchor rods or post-installed anchors.
+Beam connected to column using bearing plate with knife plate or proprietary connector.
+Bearing plate connected to concrete or CMU with cast-in anchor rods or post-installed anchors.
 Grout below bearing plate provided to accommodate for variation in construction tolerances for different materials.
 Notes: Capacity of connection is dependent on perpendicular-to-grain capacity of beam.
 Proprietary connectors embedded in concrete may be used to support beam.
 Embedded connectors may have lower construction tolerance.
-Potential suppliers include Simpson Strong-Tie.
 Deck not shown for clarity.
 Beam may require bracing for lateral-torsional buckling.
-2 or 3 High \$\$ Easy Easy Level III Beam Parallel to Wall Connected to Face of Wall with Top Bearing Purpose: Transfer of vertical load from beam to wall.
+2 or 3 High \$\$ Easy Easy Level III 11-4.
+Beam Parallel to Wall Connected to Face of Wall with Top Bearing Purpose: Transfer of vertical load from beam to wall.
 Description: Beam bears on custom fabricated connector with positive attachment between beam and bearing seat using screws.
 Top plate of connector bears on pocket in wall.
 Pocket is filled with grout.
 Anchors from steel plate to wall are utilized for positive attachment and to resist eccentricity in the connection.
 Notes: Capacity of connection is dependent on perpendicular-to-grain capacity of beam.
 Consider eccentricity of beam bearing on seat.
 Consider edge distances for wall anchors below the slot in the wall.
 Connection may also be utilized at the top of a wall.
 Connection should accommodate different expected tolerance between concrete construction and timber construction.
+Deck not shown for clarity.
+Beam may require bracing for lateral-torsional buckling.
 2 High \$\$ Advanced Advanced Level III 11-5.
 Beam Bears on Pilaster Purpose: Transfer of vertical loads from beam to pilaster.
 Description: Beam is connected to top of pilaster using a bearing plate with knife or side plates or proprietary connector.
 Positive attachment between beam and knife or side plates achieved using dowel-type fasteners.
 Bearing plate is connected to pilaster with anchor rods or post-installed anchors.
 Grout below bearing plate provided to accommodate for variation in construction tolerances for different materials.
 Notes: Capacity of connection is dependent on perpendicular-to-grain capacity of beam.
 Proprietary bases embedded in pilaster may be used to support beam.
 Embedded connectors may have lower construction tolerance.
-Potential suppliers include Simpson Strong-Tie.
+Deck not shown for clarity.
+Beam may require bracing for lateral-torsional buckling.
 2 or 3 High \$\$ Easy Easy Level III